Probabilistic automatic complexity of finite strings: Classification of binary strings with

 \classtwo

 This set of strings is significantly larger than the set of binary strings with NFA complexity 2.
 As classified in \cite{H13}, the strings with $A_N(w)=2$ consist exactly of

 for all $m$.
-All that can be generally said about $A_N(i^nj^m)$, for instance, is that it is no more than $\min\{n,m\}+1$ \cite[Example~4.1]{H13}.
+All that can be generally said about $A_N(i^nj^m)$, for instance, is that it is no more than $\min\{n,m\}+1$ \cite[Example~4.1]{H13}; indeed it is unbounded by the proof of \thref{ANAPcor} (for which see Section~\ref{sec:classafter}).

-The proof of \thref{classification2-full} will occupy a substantial portion of the rest of the paper, and we split it into two halves, the forward and reverse directions: \begin{thm}\thlabel{classification2} For a binary string $w$, if $A_P(w)=2$, then $w$ is of the form
+The proof of this theorem will occupy a substantial portion of the rest of the paper, and we split it into two halves, the forward and reverse directions: \begin{thm}\thlabel{classification2} For a binary string $w$, if $A_P(w)=2$, then $w$ is of the form

 \end{thm}